elpho/elpho/README.md

 Userland functions are declared in the file `system/topLevel.php`, they are:

 1. `registerMain(className)`
-This method is used when you need to tell elpho that your exposed file has a different name from the entry class.
+This method is used when you need to tell elpho that your exposed file has a different name from the entry class (i.e. when it's namespaced).
 Just pass the main class fullname and it will call it when it finishes loading your app.

 2. `call(function [, argument...])`